leobalter/tc39-notes/es6/2013-09/sept-18.md

 BE: true.

-AWS: if we see things that are tightly linked, we might treat them that way
+AWB: if we see things that are tightly linked, we might treat them that way

 RWS: as I said earlier, the committee can choose to merge them